- Global executive committee

 Jo joined Random House UK in 2011 to lead the Learning & Development function and moved to New York in 2014.
 Prior to that, Jo spent over 13 years honing her talent and learning expertise at the creative agency, Leo Burnett, and The Walt Disney Company.

-Divya Sawhney was appointed Senior Vice President of Global Strategy & Corporate Development in 2017.
-In her role, she is responsible for helping to define, develop and execute on Penguin Random House’s global strategic growth priorities and direction in partnership with the Global Senior Leadership team.
-In this capacity, she collaborates with publishing, sales, marketing, operations and finance teams across Penguin Random House countries to identify and evaluate growth opportunities and mobilize around key initiatives.
+Divya Sawhney was appointed Chief Strategy Officer in 2023.
+In her role, she is responsible for helping to define, develop and execute on Penguin Random House’s global strategic growth priorities in partnership with global and local leadership teams.
+In this capacity, she collaborates with publishing, sales, marketing, operations, and finance teams across Penguin Random House countries to identify and evaluate growth opportunities and mobilize around key initiatives.
+Divya is a member of both the Penguin Random House U.S. Leadership Team and the Global Executive Committee.

-She has been instrumental in defining a set of global priorities, such as global development of PRH's Audio business, further enhancement of PRH’s online sales capabilities and scaling of PRH’s data and analytics capabilities around the world.
+She has been instrumental in defining the company’s strategic direction through key growth initiatives, such as working with our publishers globally on multi-year growth plans, consulting on global content acquisitions, spearheading the creation of new capabilities to manage and leverage new technology, scaling the company’s approach to the audio business across content and production, and launching data acceleration projects around the world.
 She has also led regional growth initiatives to leverage PRH’s content across our businesses and shape PRH's presence in emerging markets such as China.
-Divya is a passionate supporter of Children’s publishing and has been instrumental in shaping PRH’s children's global strategy, including instituting a global children’s publishing forum, helping to execute key PRH acquisitions in this space and scaling them.
+Divya is a passionate supporter of Children’s publishing and has been instrumental in shaping PRH’s children's global strategy, helping to execute key PRH acquisitions in this space and scaling them.

-Divya joined PRH in 2014.
-Prior to joining PRH, Divya was previously with Scholastic, where she held several roles across Publishing, Foreign Rights, and Cross-Company sales and analytics as well as co-authored two books.
-She began her career working in literary agencies in NY and London.
+Prior to joining PRH in 2014, Divya was Scholastic, where she held several roles across Publishing, Foreign Rights, and Cross-Company sales and analytics as well as co-authored two books.
+She began her career working in literary agencies in New York and London.

 Divya received her MBA from The Wharton School at The University of Pennsylvania with a focus on Strategic Management and Marketing Operations in 2014 and a BA in English at Barnard College in 2008.
 She lives with her husband in New York City.